shubham-kumar-ai/Comparing-pre-trained-CNNs-and-Transformer-for-Knee-Osteoarthritis-Severity-Detection-/README.md

 ## Overview

-This project investigates the performance of modern deep learning architectures for **automated Knee Osteoarthritis (KOA) severity classification** from X-ray images.
+This project investigates the performance of modern deep learning architectures for **Knee Osteoarthritis (KOA) severity classification** from X-ray images.

 We benchmark **Convolutional Neural Networks (CNNs)** and **Vision Transformers (ViTs)** to analyze their representational capabilities in medical imaging tasks.